rhomobile/rhomobile-docs/docs/en/4.1.0/guide/build_android.md

 You can also edit the build.yml file directly with a text editor.
 Here is a list of capabilities you can add to the capabilities section in your application build.yml file.

+	:::txt
 	audio
 	camera
 	gps
 	network_state
 	phone
 	pim
 	record_audio
 	vibrate
 	bluetooth
 	calendar
 	sdcard
 	push
 	hardware_acceleration

 ## Customizing application's AndroidManifest.xml
 If you have an urgent need to put changes in AndroidManifest.xml that are not supported by build settings, you may edit a manifest template located at <Rhodes>/platform/android/Rhodes/AndroidManifest.xml.erb.
-Please note that this template does not relate to a particular application: it is used for every Android application build.
+Please note that **this** template does not relate to a particular application: it is used for every Android application build.

-** NOTE: To see how to change AndroidManifest.xml at extension build, see [Extending the Rhodes Framework](native_extensions#platform-specific-notes). **
+> Note: To see how to change AndroidManifest.xml at extension build, see [Extending the Rhodes Framework](native_extensions#platform-specific-notes).

+You can also specify an android manifest file for your app in particular by specifying a path to the template in your build.yml file.

+For Example:

+	:::yml
+	android:
+		manifest_template: path/to/template.erb

 ## Building and Running Your Android Application with RhoStudio